Skip to content

 “When a person is experiencing domestic or sexual violence, there’s a disruption to their safety and their children’s safety,” said Beth Collins, DVP Director at the Office of Children, Youth and Families.
 “Ensuring that survivors and their kids have access to safe and stable housing is crucial to heal and move forward in a healthy way.”

-This project provides hope and stability when families need it most, reinforcing that safe housing is the foundation for healing and a healthier future.
+This project provides hope and stability when survivors and their families need it most, reinforcing that safe housing is the foundation for healing and a healthier future.

 Together, the state and community-based advocacy organizations are building a stronger safety net for survivors and their families.
 By offering flexible, rapid support at critical moments, Colorado is helping families stay housed, stay safe and stay connected to the resources they need to heal.
 Colorado stands with survivors and their families, always!